SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ## Overview
 This repository contains the complete software, firmware, and RTL implementation of a hardware-accelerated Binary Neural Network (BNN) engineered for high-frequency trading (HFT).
 Designed to target resource-constrained silicon (the Renesas SLG47910V FPGA) paired with an ESP32-S3 microcontroller, the system pushes machine learning inference latency to the absolute theoretical limit of the fabric.

 In modern quantitative trading, sub-microsecond determinism is critical.
-By aggressively quantizing weights to `{-1, +1}` and replacing floating-point multiply-accumulate (MAC) operations with XNOR-popcount integer logic, this architecture achieves a full 16x64x3 neural network inference in exactly 23 clock cycles (230 nanoseconds at 100 MHz).
+By aggressively quantizing weights to `{-1, +1}` and replacing floating-point multiply-accumulate (MAC) operations with XNOR-popcount integer logic, the FPGA core achieves a full 16x64x3 neural network inference in exactly 23 clock cycles (230 nanoseconds at 100 MHz).

-This implementation has been physically deployed, validated on silicon, and proven to operate deterministically through formal verification and end-to-end hardware co-simulation.
+> **Note on System Latency:** While the hardware inference itself is deterministic and sub-microsecond, the end-to-end "tick-to-trade" latency of this specific ESP32-S3 implementation is bounded by network stack overhead and FreeRTOS task scheduling jitter (typically 15–50 µs).
+This repository serves as a synthesizable, formally-verified RTL proof-of-concept.
+For true sub-microsecond trading, the `bnn_core` must be deployed on a PCIe-attached FPGA with Direct Market Access (DMA) MAC/PHY networking.

 ## Repository Structure